saleor/saleor-docs/docs/api-reference.md

 <td>

 Lists the storefront variant's pricing,
-            the current price and discounts, only meant for displaying
+            the current price and discounts, only meant for displaying.

 </td>
 </tr>